oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 A set of standard CACAO variables have been defined for use when invoking an MQTT or HTTP agent to handle message transfer.
-These CACAO variables are playbook variables whose values can be set internally via an `openc2` command object or from a `playbook-action` step in a calling playbook and access by the appropriate agent.
+These CACAO variables are playbook variables whose values can be set internally via an `openc2` command object or from a `playbook-action` step in a calling playbook and accessed by the appropriate agent.

 ## 5.1 `__mqtt-topics__` Variable